astrivant/polyad/docs/development/write-pipeline.md

 of each attempt; the planner is not another independent writer.
 Validation workers check immutable contracts in bounded batches and writers consume their receipts.
 Raising one limit does not implicitly raise the others.
-Same-key notifications received during reconciliation coalesce into a later pass rather than overlapping that resource's current attempt.
+Same-key notifications received during reconciliation coalesce into a later pass after that resource's current attempt.

 For example, this overlay allows four reconciliation attempts, two mutation callbacks per approved batch, two writer slots and two validators: